moysklad/api-remap-1.2-doc-in/source/includes/_general.md

   -H "Accept-Encoding: gzip"
 ```

-> Sales Return object in its normal view, with a link to the shipment
+> Response 200 (application/json)
+Successful request.
+Result is a JSON representation of the Sales Return without **expand**.

 ```json
 {